 Chronic obstructive pulmonary disease (COPD) is a severe and progressive lung condition.
+Early signs of the condition include a chronic cough, increased mucus, and tiredness.
 However, early diagnosis and appropriate treatment can significantly improve a person’s outlook.

-COPD is a long-term lung disease that causes the obstruction of a person’s airways and makes it difficult to breathe.
-It is a progressive condition, which means that it tends to gets worse over time.
-Without treatment, COPD can be life-threatening.
+COPD obstructs a person’s airways, making it difficult to breathe.
+It is a progressive condition, meaning it tends to worsen over time.
+Without treatment, COPD can be life threatening.

 Coughing is a protective mechanism that typically occurs in response to irritants, such as inhaled cigarette or tobacco smoke, getting into the lungs.
 Coughing also helps remove phlegm, or mucus, from the lungs.